 But the more I study passages in the Bible relating to womanhood, the more I realized God’s definition of womanhood is at odds with the way mainstream Christianity portrays it.
 The result is that women are being shortchanged in their understanding of womanhood and in the process, many are left feeling less than worthy and worse, they have been afraid to use their gifting to its maximum potential.
 The church is overlooking, undervaluing, and underusing women and all because of bad teaching if we want to be honest.

 When we look for a definition of womanhood, we quickly flip our Bibles to Proverbs 31.
 This is a woman who is highly praised and so it seems like the logical place to start.
 Note that this is not a study that is going to take Proverbs 31 verse by verse.
-Instead I want to first focus on the verse that sets the tone for the entire section of scripture and then talk a little about context.
+Instead, I want to first focus on the verse that sets the tone for the entire section of scripture and then talk a little about the context.
 I want to lay out the framework and then let you take it verse by verse.
-The first verse of this acrostic poem, is Proverbs 31:10.
+The first verse of this acrostic poem is Proverbs 31:10.

 The term excellent as found in the ESV is also as translated as noble character, virtuous, worthy, and good in other English versions of the Bible.
 (I looked at fourteen versions to be exact by doing a quick survey in the Blue Letter Bible ).
 In other words, when you read this verse in your English Bible you will likely walk away with the idea that this ideal woman is virtuous and/or noble.
 Unfortunately, that is not what the verse is talking about at all.